damhurmuller/Data-Science/README.md

 # Data-Science
-Repositório destinado aos projetos de Data Science
+Repository for Data Science projects

-# Do que se trata?
+# What is about?
 * Data Analysis
 * Data Visualization
 * Data Cleaning